SHOP

 2. Basement Membranes: Assessing Integrity in Renal Disease

-Basement membranes, thin sheets of extracellular matrix, provide structural support and act as selective barriers for epithelial and endothelial tissues.
-PAS staining is widely used to visualize basement membranes, allowing for assessment of their thickness and integrity.
-This is particularly useful in diagnosing renal diseases, as alterations in the thickness of the glomerular basement membrane can indicate underlying pathology.
+Basement membranes are layers of extracellular matrix that offer structural support and function as selective barriers for epithelial and endothelial tissues.
+The PAS staining method is commonly employed to observe basement membranes visually and evaluate their thickness and condition.
+This technique proves valuable in the diagnosis of conditions since changes, in the thickness of the glomerular basement membrane may signify an underlying medical issue.

 3. Fungal Infections: Identifying Carbohydrate-Rich Invaders